JulianAR97/sudoku/README.md

   * Get candidates function for a particular sudoku cell

 ## Important!
 **The default port for the rails server is 3001 because this project runs on port 3000.
-If you need to change the backend port for any reason, you must also change the port for all of the fetch calls in the actions directory of the this project**
+If you need to change the backend port for any reason, you must also change the port for all of the fetch calls in the actions directory of this project**